Making our website accessible for everyone

 - We use our website with Narrator, a screen-reading app that's built into Windows 10 computers, to find any features that don’t work with screen reading software.

 - We use Hemingway, an online app that helps you make sure your content is simple and easy to understand.
-We aim for every page to have a reading age of 10-11.
+We aim for every page to have a reading age of 10-11 years old.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations for organisations like Change Grow Live.
 If you’re not happy with how we respond to a complaint, you can contact the Equality Advisory and Support Service (EASS).